OlivierMaire/EpubBlazor/README.md

-# EpubBlazor
+# EPubBlazor
-Pure Blazor Component to Read and Display EPUB
+(Mostly) Pure Blazor Component to Read and Display EPUB